AllBitsEqual/articles/articles/2021/2021-02-22_ReactBootstrap-02.md

-In our middleware we will match all actions that match our requestArticleData action, to send off the api requests via api actions.
-We tell the api the type and target of our request and what to do with the resulting success or error.
+In our middleware, we will match all actions that match our requestArticleData action, to send off the API requests via API actions.
+We tell the API the type and target of our request and what to do with the resulting success or error.
 This is the splitter pattern, we talked about earlier.

 We also match for cancelArticleRequest actions because we want to both log the error (for now temporary to console) and update the UI to cancel the "pending" state.